‘Lioness’ Britney Spears Shows Off Red Highlights In Filtered Video With Sam Asghari

 Sam still has some photos from inside the awards ceremony on his Instagram stories but Britney doesn’t appear in any of them.

-This is the second time that they’ve been seen on the red carpet together.
+This is the second time that they’ve been seen on the red carpet as a couple.
 In July, they attended the premiere of Once Upon A Time In Hollywood together.
 The two even kissed each for the cameras at one point.

-As Us Weekly notes, Britney had a court date two days before the Daytime Beauty Awards which she did not attend.
-The focus of the hearing was her dad’s role as her conservator, a position he’s had for over a decade, ever since her two mental breakdowns in the late 2000s.
-He recently stepped down temporarily, citing health concerns, and was replaced by her current care manager Jodi Montgomery.
-This is a temporary situation, however, as her conservatorship over Britney is due to expire in January 2020.
+As Us Weekly notes, Britney had a court date two days before the Daytime Beauty Awards, which she did not attend.
+The focus of the hearing was her father, Jamie Spears’ role as her conservator, a position he’s had for over a decade, ever since her two mental breakdowns in the late 2000s.
+He recently stepped down temporarily — citing health concerns — and was replaced by her current care manager, Jodi Montgomery.
+This is a temporary situation, however, as her conservatorship over Britney is due to expire by January 2020.

 Britney’s relationship with her father has been in the headlines recently after her ex-husband Kevin Federline filed a police report against him in which he claimed that the Spears patriarch physically assaulted his oldest grandson, Sean.